wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

   -> 10.0.0.8:443                 Tunnel    1      0          0
 ```

-- The request is forwarded to a real server with an IPIP tunnel header, where the outer IP header has source IP 10.0.0.5 (load balancer's IP) and destination IP 10.0.0.6 (real server's IP), while the inner IP/TCP header remains unchanged.
+5. The TCP SYN packet from 10.0.0.1:54321 to 10.0.0.2:443 is forwarded to a real server with an IPIP tunnel header, where the outer IP header has the source IP 10.0.0.5 (load balancer's IP) and the destination IP 10.0.0.6 (real server's IP), while the inner IP/TCP header remains unchanged..

-- After receiving the request, the real server strips the outer IP header, processes the request, and sends a response directly to the client, bypassing the load balancer.
+6. After receiving the TCP SYN packet from 10.0.0.1:54321 to 10.0.0.2:443, the real server strips the outer IP header, processes the request, and sends TCP SYN,ACK directly to the client, bypassing the load balancer

 The sidecar(envoy) in the client side and Loadbalancer only handles the request in the TCP layer, so the TLS and HTTP interaction happens between the client and server directly.

 ## Tcpdump Analysis

-After TCPDUMP for the request to check for why the request was delayed.
-Here is the dump result:
+We used TCPDUMP to check why the request was delayed, here is the dump result:

 ![](/assets/2024-12-31-TCPDUMP-request-B.png)

-This is the tcpdump file captured from lo and eth0 interface in the client side.
+This is the tcpdump file captured from the 'lo' and 'eth0' interfaces on the client side..

--  No 257571 to 257797 packets are the TCP and TLS handshake packets.
+-  Packets numbered 257571 to 257797 are TCP and TLS handshake packets.
--  The No 257858 packet is the packet sent from the client and received in the lo interface.
+-  Packet number 257858 is sent from the client and received on the 'lo' interface.
--  Instead of forwarding this packet to 10.0.0.2 directly,  there are 4 ICMP packets with the source IP 10.0.0.1 and destination IP 10.0.0.1 captured.
+-  Instead of forwarding this packet directly to 10.0.0.2, there are four ICMP packets with the source IP 10.0.0.1 and destination IP 10.0.0.1 that were captured..
    The details of this ICMP packet:

   ![](/assets/2024-12-31-ICMP-type3-code4.png)

--  The No 259044 packet is the first packet sent from 10.0.0.1 to 10.0.0.2.
-The timestamp is 09:05:53.638466, which is about 207.76 ms delay compared with  09:05:53.430710  (No 257858 packet)
+-  Packet number 259044 is the first packet sent from 10.0.0.1 to 10.0.0.2.
+The timestamp is 09:05:53.638466, indicating a delay of approximately 207.76 ms compared to the timestamp 09:05:53.430710 of packet number 257858.

-But the weird thing is, there was another request almost at the same time, but have different behavior
+But the strange thing is, there was another request almost at the same time, but it exhibited different behavior.

 ![](/assets/2024-12-31-TCPDUMP-request-A.png)

--  No 257563 to 257776 packets are the TCP and TLS handshake packets
+-  Packets numbered 257563 to 257776 are the TCP and TLS handshake packets.
--  The No 257809 packet is the packet sent from the client and received in the lo interface.
+-  Packet number 257809 is the packet sent from the client and received on the loopback (lo) interface.
--  Then No 257812 packet is the packet that passthrough the No 257809 packet to 10.0.0.2
+-  Then, packet number 257812 is the packet that forwards the contents of packet number 257809 to 10.0.0.2.
--  Then a destination unreachable ICMP packet received with source IP 10.0.0.2 to client 10.0.0.1 (No 257815 Packet)
+-  Then, a destination unreachable ICMP packet was received from source IP 10.0.0.2 to client 10.0.0.1 (packet number 257815).
--  No 257819 Packet is the retransmission packet of No 257812 with only 09:05:53.430290 - 09:05:53.430181 = 0.1 ms
+-  Packet number 257819 is the retransmission of packet number 257812, with only a 0.1 ms time difference between 09:05:53.430290 and 09:05:53.430181.

-This request (request A in the following content) is a bit earlier  than the previous request (request B in the following content) which has issues.
-So it looks like the No 257815 Packet triggered something in the TCP stack and finally  made the 200ms delay.
+This request (referred to as request A below) occurred slightly earlier than the previous request (referred to as request B below), which encountered issues.
+It seems that packet number 257815 triggered something in the TCP stack, ultimately causing a 200 ms delay.

 ## ICMP destination unreachable packet

-This error message occurs when the size of a packet is larger than the MTU of the interface that needs to route it.
-Since IPVS will add an extra IP header (IPIP tunnel), it will add 20 bytes to the original packet, which will change the packet length, and then if the packet is marked with DF (don’t frag), then it will send the ICMP destination unreachable packet to the client.
+This error message occurs when the size of a packet exceeds the Maximum Transmission Unit (MTU) of the interface that needs to route it.
+Since IP Virtual Server (IPVS) adds an extra IP header for IPIP tunneling, it increases the packet size by 20 bytes.
+This change in packet length can lead to issues if the packet is marked with the 'Don't Fragment' (DF) flag.
+In such cases, IPVS  will send an ICMP Destination Unreachable message back to the client..

 https://elixir.bootlin.com/linux/v5.15.126/source/net/netfilter/ipvs/ip_vs_xmit.c#L239-L249